 Pods extend your ship’s offensive capabilities to cover a larger area, and you can obtain more than one at a time:

 - “Defender” (available in “Blaster Series”, and custom arrays) orbit around your ship, damaging anything they touch.
 The more you have, the faster they move; maximum is 5.

-- “Shadow” (version 1.24 or later; available in “Razor Series”, and custom arrays) creates a ghost trail that copies previous positions of your ship, firing a weapon from that previous location!
+- “Shadow” (available in “Razor Series”, and custom arrays) creates a ghost trail that copies previous positions of your ship, firing a weapon from that previous location!
 The more you have, the longer the trail and the wider the spread; maximum is 5.

-- “Trailer” (version 1.47 or later; available in “Plasma Series”, and custom arrays) is like “Shadow” except weapons fire backward instead of forward.
+- “Trailer” (available in “Plasma Series”, and custom arrays) is like “Shadow” except weapons fire backward instead of forward.

-- “Sentry” (version 1.48 or later; available in “Weaver Series”, and custom arrays) occupies a specific position near your ship, automatically attacking nearby enemies with lasers.
+- “Sentry” (available in “Weaver Series”, and custom arrays) occupies a specific position near your ship, automatically attacking nearby enemies with lasers.
 The more you have, the better your coverage; maximum is 5.

 Guards have vulnerabilities, meaning that they may not last forever even if you stay alive: